JakeLMeyer/Portfolio_Projects/MLB_Attendance_Improvement/README_MLB_Attendance_Improvement.md

 Categorical features were converted to dummy variables.

 ## Model Training
-Train/Test split performed on the data.
+Train/Test split was performed on the data.
 Also applied PCA on standardized data to reduce the features down from 75 to 28.
 Linear Regression Model was trained and tested.

 ## Model Evaluation
 R-Squared, Adj.
 R-Squared, RMSE, and MAE were utilized for the evaluation metrics.
 In the future, I would revisit the predictive modeling options as well as the PCA applied to the data to improve the performance.